 The IRS uses a formula based on your account balance and life expectancy.
 The calculation is straightforward:

-RMD = Account Balance (Dec 31 of prior year) รท Life Expectancy Factor
+RMD = Account Balance (Dec 31 of prior year) ÷ Life Expectancy Factor

 The life expectancy factor comes from IRS tables, with the most common being the Uniform Lifetime Table.
 For example, at age 75, the factor is 24.6, meaning you'd withdraw roughly 4.07% of your balance.
+Use our free retirement planner to see your full RMD schedule through age 95.

 While you can't avoid RMDs, you can reduce their tax impact: